-The In Our Time: A Year of Architecture in a Day event – spotlighting the most exciting and innovative projects from the past 12 months – will be streamed live from the Fifth Avenue museum's Grace Rainey Rogers Auditorium, via The Met's Facebook page.
+The In Our Time: A Year of Architecture in a Day event – spotlighting the most exciting and innovative projects from the past 12 months – was streamed live from the Fifth Avenue museum's Grace Rainey Rogers Auditorium, via The Met's Facebook page.

 The first part of the afternoon session is available to watch above

-The symposium will be spilt into three sessions, as outlined on The Met website.
-The first will begin at 10:30am EST, when The Met's Beatrice Galilee – who organised the programme – will give an introduction to the day.
+The symposium was spilt into three sessions, as outlined on The Met website, and featured an introduction given by The Met's Beatrice Galilee, who organised the programme.

 The morning session of In Our Time talks is available to watch above

-After a break, Galilee will moderate a conversation with architect Elizabeth Diller and composer David Lang about their Mile Long Opera, which took place along Manhattan's High Line park.
+Galilee moderated a conversation with architect Elizabeth Diller and composer David Lang about their Mile Long Opera, which took place along Manhattan's High Line park.

-Another short break will precede a panel discussion about design and architecture in the age of artificial intelligence.
-Speakers will include artist and author James Bridle, photographer Vincent Fournier and AI Now Institute co-director Kate Crawford, with moderator Ute Meta Bauer, director of the Centre for Contemporary Art Singapore.
+This was followed by a panel discussion about design and architecture in the age of artificial intelligence.
+Speakers included artist and author James Bridle, photographer Vincent Fournier and AI Now Institute co-director Kate Crawford, with moderator Ute Meta Bauer, director of the Centre for Contemporary Art Singapore.

-To round off the symposium, Eyal Weizman will give a keynote presentation about his research group Forensic Architecture, and the work they do to investigate cases of state violence and violations of human rights around the world.
-The programme concludes at 6:30pm EST, after which all the livestreams will be available to watch again from this post.
+To round off the symposium, Eyal Weizman gave a keynote presentation about his research group Forensic Architecture, and the work they do to investigate cases of state violence and violations of human rights around the world.

 Dezeen is media partner for In Our Time: A Year of Architecture in a Day for the third consecutive year.
 Videos of past symposia in the series, featuring projects from 2017 and 2016, are also still available to watch.